dougmellon/blog/content/posts/mls-api.md

 clubs around the world require, there is a space that can be filled for those not making front-office decisions.

 I am hoping this project can help fill that void.

-As this is a work in progress, I will use this page to document my progress.

 ### Developing a database scheme